Estimated time of arrival in logistics: Difference between ETA, ETD and ETC

 Accurate estimated time of delivery predictions help you slash operational costs, as they enable you to optimize routes and reduce failed deliveries.
 And this adds up fast: when you know when shipments will arrive, you coordinate warehouse staff, schedule unloading crews, and avoid overtime expenses by using the optimized transport routes adhering to the fastest ETA scenario.

 With 53% of total delivery costs attributed to last-mile delivery, every minute of precision matters.
-Companies using advanced ETA calculation systems report significant savings on fuel costs (which represent 25% of marginal cost per mile) and labor expenses, which can account for 50-60% of delivery costs due to urban congestion and parking limitations.
+Companies using advanced ETA calculation systems report significant savings on fuel costs (which represent 25% of marginal cost per mile) and labor expenses.
+When we built the DriveIQ platform, in-cab coaching alerts alone drove a 12% reduction in fuel consumption across a 500-vehicle fleet.

 Customer satisfaction and retention